alisw/alisw.github.io/infrastructure-mesos.markdown

 - Set up your OpenStack environment by doing:

       eval $(ai-rc "ALICE Release Testing")

+  or

+      eval $(ai-rc "ALICE Cloud Tests")

+  depending on which project the machine belongs to.

 - Actually rebuild the machine

       ai-rebuild-vm --cc7 alibuildXX

 - In order to make sure that the machine is correctly up and running, you should:
      - ping it
      - ssh to it